 Evicting tenants is often time-consuming and can result in the breakdown of a tenant-landlord relationship.
-It involves reviewing state laws and ensuring that both parties are acting in accordance with them.
+It involves reviewing state laws, including the Texas squatter’s laws in case you have to evict a squatter, and ensuring that both parties are acting in accordance with them.

 This article will explain the proper procedure of an eviction process in Texas.

 An eviction takes place when a landlord regains control of their property from a tenant who had been given permission to occupy the property.